vs3kulic/open-elis/frontend/README.md

 # ELIS Frontend 🎨

-A **beautiful, modern, vanilla JavaScript frontend** for the ELIS Therapist Finder API.
+A vanilla JavaScript frontend for the ELIS Therapist Finder API.

-## ✨ Features

-- **🎯 Modern Design**: Clean, professional UI with smooth animations
-- **📱 Fully Responsive**: Looks gorgeous on desktop, tablet, and mobile
-- **⚡ Lightning Fast**: No framework overhead, pure vanilla JavaScript
-- **🔄 Real-time Search**: Auto-search as you select criteria
-- **💫 Smooth Animations**: Delightful micro-interactions and loading states
-- **🎨 Beautiful Gradients**: Eye-catching design with professional color palette
-- **♿ Accessible**: Semantic HTML and keyboard navigation support

 ## 🚀 Quick Start